Jeffries Glass – Laguna Beach, California

 Jeffries Glass begins with a sketch and a general color palette for each client.
 The sketch then turns into a photoshop rendering to show the sculpture in its future space.
 Jeffries Glass then reconvenes with the client to get an approval of the photoshop sketch.
 Each glass piece is then abstracted to a piece of paper to be placed on the wall or designated area to act as a mapping of the size, color, and arrangement of each piece.
 Each sculpture is designed specifically for the space it will occupy and all glass is custom-made to fit its new home.
 Once the photoshop and paper sketches have been approved, production and, soon after, installation is in place.
 The installations are packaged and shipped safely to the client.

 The Glass Blowing Process

-In the Rock Series, each rock is blown and shaped on a blowpipe using hot, soft glass.
+In the glassblowing process, each piece is blown and shaped on a blowpipe using hot, soft glass.
 Glass is gathered out of a molten furnace, closely resembling the consistency of honey.
 Colored glass is preheated and dropped onto a clear bubble.
 This bubble is blown to a squatted round or oval shape.
-This shape is then sculpted with indentations to resemble stones in the river beds along the Russian River.
+This shape is then sculpted with a variety of wood, cork and steel tools to match a desired design.
 The piece is then knocked off and placed gently into an annealing oven to slowly cool down.
 Each piece is then cold worked and sandblasted at the Jeffries Glass Studio in Laguna Beach, California.
 All hand-blown glass forms undergo a process of sandblasting, which softens the tone of the glass, and allows forms to delicately dance across the wall or along the surface of a table.